You Can Help Keep Michigan Kids Safe!

 The Michigan Child Protection Law requires certain people to report their suspicions of child abuse or neglect to Children's Protective Services.

-If you'd like to learn more about your requirements to report suspected child abuse and/or neglect as a mandated reporter, contact your local DHS office for available training.
+Learn more about your requirements to report suspected child abuse and/or neglect as a mandated reporter, by contacting your local MDHHS office for available training.

 Find out if you're required to report and how: Review list of mandated reporters, their rights and what to do if they suspect abuse or neglect.